PennyLaneAI/pennylane/doc/development/guide/tests.rst

 This test will be marked automatically as a ``core`` test.

-On the other hand, some tests require specific interfaces and need to marked in order to be run on our Github test suite.
+On the other hand, some tests require specific interfaces and need to be marked in order to be run on our Github test suite.
-Tests involving interfaces have to be marked with its respective marker: ``@pytest.mark.autograd``, ``@pytest.mark.torch``, ``@pytest.mark.tf`` and ``@pytest.mark.jax``.
-If tests involved multiple interfaces, one should add the marker ``@pytest.mark.all_interfaces``.
-It is now prohibited to use ``importorskip`` inside tests with interfaces.
-Also tests involving interfaces must be written separately and it should be avoided to use fixtures.
-The necessary packages related to interfaces have to be imported in the tests directly.
-All tests with marked interfaces are skipped if the necessary interfaces are not installed.
+Tests involving interfaces have to be marked with their respective marker: ``@pytest.mark.autograd``, ``@pytest.mark.torch``, ``@pytest.mark.tf`` and ``@pytest.mark.jax``.
+If tests involve multiple interfaces, one should add the marker ``@pytest.mark.all_interfaces``.
+Additionally, it is now prohibited to use ``importorskip`` to import interface packages inside of a test.
+Interface tests must be written separately for each interface and without the use of fixtures to span multiple interfaces.
+Instead, the package related to interfaces can directly be imported in a marked test.
+Tests with interface markers are automatically skipped if the necessary interfaces are not installed.

-Tests that are not marked and also related to specific interfaces will be skipped in the Github test suite and therefore it will not be run and the results will not be added to the coverage (inducing a coverage fail).
+Tests that are not marked but do import an interface will lead to a failure in the Github test suite.

-You can find an example for testing a PennyLane template with Jax:
+Below you can find an example for testing a PennyLane template with Jax:

 .. code-block:: python